elmoallistair/google-it-automation/01 Crash Course on Python/Week 2 | Basic Python Syntax/Practice Quiz/02 Functions/readme.md

 * Used to define a return value
 * Used to define a new variable
 * Used to define a new parameter

+> When defining a new function, we must use the def keyword followed by the function name and properly indented body.